 The Café Arpan team comprises persons with developmental and intellectual disabilities (PwIDDs).
 Of the 32 beneficiaries we have at YCT, 18 adults (between the age group of 22 and 50) currently work at the café and back-end kitchen.
 In addition to our special team, we have a café manager and two support staff in the kitchen that helps run and manage the daily operations of the café.

 Q. What are some of the training skills provided to your employees?

-The training provided to our team members before Café Arpan was launched was simple and basic.
-Job roles were assigned to our team based on their strengths, skills, and mainly their choice.
+Before Café Arpan opened, we gave our team members a brief and fundamental training.
+Our team members were given job roles based on their preferences, abilities, and overall qualities.
 For example, my cousin Aarti and her friend Abuli are very social and love meeting and talking to people; they are assigned as greeters and servers; Aaron and Pratibha love to cook and follow recipes – they are now chefs at our kitchen and can prepare anything off the menu with minimal supervision.

 We encouraged everyone to think of the café as their home and how they would welcome and treat any guest that visited.
-For the first year of Café Arpan, our PwIDDS were trained on the job.
+Our PwIDDS received practical training throughout Café Arpan’s first year of operation..
 Subsequently, many more people came forward wanting to join YCT and the number of beneficiaries grew rapidly.
 Training on the job was no longer a viable option.
-In 2019, space was rented dedicated to skilling and training and called the Skill Development Centre (SDC).
 YCT now has a curriculum that focuses on the hard skills required in the F&B space as well as a soft skills component that gears the adults to develop many of the skills required in a workplace: interpersonal communication, grooming, and personal hygiene, time management, developing personal responsibility, taking instructions from supervisors and so on.